jimcghee/Echo2Vera/README.md

 If you're already using Martin's interface, just copy and paste in this one over it.
 Probably should save your current program first, just in case.

-Of course, the standard disclaimers:
+And of course, this comes with the standard disclaimers:
 Use this at your own risk.
-YMMV,
+YMMV.
-Performed on a closed track by professional drivers, Kids, don't try this at home and if your dog gets eaten by Zombies tonight, don't blame me, you wer WARNED!!!
+Performed on a closed track by professional drivers.
+Kids, don't try this at home, and if your dog gets eaten by Zombies tonight, don't blame me, you were WARNED!!!
 ;-)